coderdark/redux/README.md

 ```
 store.getState();
 ```
 + Store - Only one store, having multiple store is an unti-pattern.
+You create one using the `createStore` function.

 ## Full Example
 ```
 import {createStore, compose, applyMiddleware, bindActionCreators, combineReducers} from 'redux';